prapalu/esw/collections/2022/README.md

 # 2022 Collection

-In this folder there are everything about the 2022 collection.
+This folder contains the 2022 collection.

 ## Statistics